paszu/3DSRepo/Troubleshooting.md

    1. Rename `/arm9loaderhax.bin`, if it exists, to something else.
    2. Place the `arm9loaderhax.bin` from the archive linked above in your SD root.
    3. Insert your SD card into your 3DS and power on.
-   4. Press A. Your 3DS should power off; this means arm9loaderhax is working and something else is broken; your device is **not** bricked.
+   4. Press (A).
+Your 3DS should power off; this means arm9loaderhax is working and something else is broken; your device is **not** bricked.
 3. Your 3DS may be bricked.
 For support, ask for help at [#3dshacks on Rizon IRC](https://gate.omicron.pw/).

 ## <a name="ts_sys_blue" />Blue screen on boot (bootrom error)